 At the end of 2015, Ripke and the band “Die Toten Hosen” published all of the photo journalistic reports that he had captured for the band over the years, in a photo book entitled “Bitte Lächeln”.

 In 2016, he accompanied Formula-One Driver Nico Rosberg and the Mercedes-Benz AMG Petronas F1 Team on their way to the world-championship.
 Ripke produced still and moving images for the future world champions social media as well as for international press.
-The best images were published in the book FINALLY, which was released in late 2016 by Ripke and Rosberg in cooperation with the organisation Viva Con Agua, which got He also used to publish the photography magazine „Hedonist Post“, which he handed over to the creative director and Berlin artist Ivan Gette in 2020. the sales profits.
+The best images were published in the book FINALLY, which was released in late 2016 by Ripke and Rosberg in cooperation with the organisation Viva Con Agua, which got the sales profits.
+He also used to publish the photography magazine „Hedonist Post“, which he handed over to the creative director and Berlin artist Ivan Gette in 2020.
 Alongside his work as a photographer, Ripke also used to host workshops in California, as part of the RIPKEDEMY.

 In addition to that, together with the German TV host and Entrepreneur Joko Winterscheidt, he has a weekly podcast called “Alle Wege führen nach Ruhm” (english: All ways lead to fame), for which they won the Goldene Henne, a German media award, in 2019.
 Also in 2019, he published a vegan cooking magazine called „RIPKYTCHEN #VEGAN“, followed by a collection of his favorite „CHEAT“ recipes in his second „RIPKYTCHEN“ magazine.